yogeshjoga/c-learning-30-days/README.md

 alt=“Subject Pronouns”
 style=“margin-right: 10px;”
 />
-a href="https://github.com/D3VL/L3MON/raw/master/Screenshots/call_log.png"> img width="1604"

 ## set the terminal in vs code

-Go to the Terminal in main bar, hit it and new terminal select the POWERSHELL, Go to the POWERSHELL open as a adim and right click the main bar, navigate the properties, uncheck to check the USE LEGACY CONSOLE
+-Go to the Terminal in main bar, hit it and new terminal select the POWERSHELL, -Go to the POWERSHELL open as a adim and right click the main bar, navigate the properties, uncheck to check the USE LEGACY CONSOLE